s-naidu/automation-scripts/encoding_order_discrepancies/README.md

 # Encoding Order Discrepancies Script
-This script finds the discrepancies between the two databases and sends a message to a slack channel.
+This script finds the discrepancies between art_relations.encoding_order_detail and direct_delivery.encoding_queue_detail  and sends an alert message to a slack channel so respective person can take action on it.

 ### Installation
 ```